No conflict, no story

 Text: Solveig Hansen, 2022

-While in observation mode, I find myself peeping into others’ shopping carts at the grocery store.
-Like the cart of the young woman examining her long shopping list.
-In my writer’s mind, I imagine she’ll be hosting a dinner for her in-laws and has prepared an exact list of ingredients for the three courses she plans to serve.
-Not exactly a genius in the kitchen, she has bitten off way more than she can chew, but everything just has to be perfect.
-God, she tries so hard — mushrooms? canned OK? — and I feel so sorry about what I’m about to put her through.
+While in observation mode, I find myself peeking into others’ shopping carts at the grocery store.
+Like that of the young woman intently studying her long shopping list.
+In my writer’s mind, I imagine she’s preparing to host dinner for her in-laws, armed with an exact list of ingredients for the three courses she plans to serve.
+Not exactly a genius in the kitchen, she’s bitten off way more than she can chew — but everything just has to be perfect.
+God, she tries so hard — mushrooms? canned OK? — and I feel so sorry for what I’m about to put her through.

-Because without conflict of some kind, there’s no story.
-She knows that her wannabe something brother-in-law will boast about the food in the classy restaurant he claims to frequent.
-Her mother-in-law will give a lecture on how she would prepare the same dishes.
+She knows her wannabe-something brother-in-law will brag about the food at some classy restaurant he claims to frequent.
+Her mother-in-law will deliver a lecture on how she would prepare the same dishes.
 Of course, she never fries mushrooms, she sautés champignons.
 Fresh ones, mind you.

-So, what should our girl with the long shopping list do?
+So what should our girl with the long list do?

 I groan to myself and pick up a carton of milk.